The Beginner’s Guide to Egg-Free Baking

 We have created this super handy infographic, for you to print off and keep in the kitchen, so you can work out the best egg alternative for your recipe (click to open in new tab and enlarge / zoom):

-Rule 4: Have a think about the taste and which alternative might match your baking flavour.
+Rule 4: Have a think about the taste and which alternative might match your baking flavor.
 For example, using banana as an egg substitute for banana bread will taste great, but for a savoury muffin, maybe not so good.

 Rule 5: Bake, taste, refine and repeat!
 Allergy-friendly baking is all about trial and error.
 Keep at it and you will find a winner!